 - Google Cloud Machine Learning Engine

 - IBM Watson Studio

 The most effective way to meet the growing demands of the increasingly digital enterprise is with adequate data and analytics strategies and practices.
 Data analytics isn’t new, and neither is machine learning or data science.
 So, what gets in the way?

-The first barrier to successful adoption of AI-powered analytics solutions is getting past the data-first mentality.
+The first barrier to successful adoption of AI-powered data analytics platform is getting past the data-first mentality.
 As Stephen Covey so famously said, “Begin with the end in mind.”
 Starting with the needed business insight and outcomes paves the way to success.

 Information as a Second Language (ISL)

 Enterprise-wide data literacy is a barrier to innovation.
 Increasing data literacy is a massive game-changer for data-driven organizations.
 Becoming a digital native isn’t optional.
 Organizations must adopt formal ISL programs to increase the digital fluency of workers at every level.

 Expand Knowledge Beyond People-Process-Technology Speak